PatrickHechler/primitive-code/README.md

     * exits with `(128 + illegal_interrup_number)` (without calling the exit interrupt)
     * if this interrupt is tried to bee called, but it is forbidden to call this interrupt, the program exits with `128`
     * the value can be used by the `INT` command to indicate that this interrupt should be called
+    * the pvm may print an error message before terminating
 * `INT_ERRORS_UNKNOWN_COMMAND` :  unknown command
     * value: `1`
     * exits with `7` (without calling the exit interrupt)
     * the value can be used by the `INT` command to indicate that this interrupt should be called
+    * the pvm may print an error message before terminating
 * `INT_ERRORS_ILLEGAL_MEMORY` :  illegal memory
     * value: `2`
     * exits with `6` (without calling the exit interrupt)
     * the value can be used by the `INT` command to indicate that this interrupt should be called
+    * the pvm may print an error message before terminating
 * `INT_ERRORS_ARITHMETIC_ERROR` :  arithmetic error
     * value: `3`
     * exits with `5` (without calling the exit interrupt)
     * the value can be used by the `INT` command to indicate that this interrupt should be called
+    * the pvm may print an error message before terminating
 * `INT_EXIT` :  exit
     * value: `4`
     * use `X00` to specify the exit number of the progress